 Settlements keep growing larger and larger and the strike force is going after big bad guys to shut them down.
-Here are my notes from Kirk Nahra’s NHCAA presentation “Top 10 Health Care Fraud Legal Challenges for SIUs.”
-Kirk is a partner at Wiley Rein.
+Here are some notes from Kirk Nahra’s NHCAA presentation “Top 10 Health Care Fraud Legal Challenges for SIUs.”

 - Entering an environment where there are a lot of new legal and regulatory challenges for all participants in the health care industry.